English Premier League – Footballer’s Wages

 In a follow-up to “The Cost of Success: English Premier League,” where we saw that to a certain extent, that spending has brought clubs more success (i.e., higher positions in the league table), but spending more money on transfers didn’t necessarily reflect all the causes for success.

-We can use the wages paid to all players over 5 seasons and compare it to the number of points accumulated over 5 seasons.
+- We can use the wages paid to all players over five seasons and compare it to the number of points accumulated over five seasons.

-The assumption is that wages would reflect players’ skills and contributions and take into account contributions made by players not bought in that 5 year period.
+- The assumption is that wages would reflect players’ skills and contributions and take into account contributions made by players not brought in that five year period.

 Do wages reflect performance better?

-The teams who have a higher total wage payroll generally have more points.
+- The teams who have a higher total wage payroll have more points.